thedxt/Powershell/Single Task/README.md

 ### possible issue
 If there is no WSUS configured on the system it will error when trying to remoove the registry key.

+## WAC SSO
+Run on a domain controller as admin.
+This will enable WAC SSO to the server using Kerberos constrained delegation.

 ## Pulse_purge
 When Pulseway uninstalls it leave a bunch of junk behind this will nuke out the left over services and program files folder